Strumenta/StarLasu/Writerside/topics/StarlasuOverview.md

-# The Starlasu Method
+# The Starlasu Approach

-The Starlasu method provides a flexible, systematic, and extensible framework for creating tools like parsers, transpilers, code analyzers, interpreters, code generators, and domain-specific languages (DSLs).
+The Starlasu approach provides a flexible, systematic, and extensible framework for creating tools like parsers, transpilers, code analyzers, interpreters, code generators, and domain-specific languages (DSLs).

-The Starlasu method was developed at [Strumenta](https://strumenta.com), drawing on a decade of experience in Language Engineering projects.
+The Starlasu approach was developed at [Strumenta](https://strumenta.com), drawing on a decade of experience in Language Engineering projects.
 It reflects lessons learned about what works and what doesn’t, combining this expertise to deliver reliable and adaptable language processing systems.

-## What can you do with it?
+## What can you do with The Starlasu approach?

 The goal is to be able to define arbitrary Language Engineering applications, and flexibility is the main goal of this approach.